"Antonia's forte and brand is life changing service to the vulnerable and lesser heard"

-I work as both an artist and a soul midwife, sometimes at the same time, sometimes separately.
+I am an Artist Extraordinaire and a Specialist.
+A specialist in living, loving and dying.
 Part of being an artist is the joy of expression, and this takes the form of painting, writing, performing and public speaking.
 I express how I am affected by the work I do, what it teaches me, and the stories of the people that I meet.
 I run workshops, support people struggling with terminal diagnoses, and I offer companionship and listening.
 I trained as a soul midwife, and have been learning about living and dying ever since.
 I am currently creating an exhibition on a subject very close to many of us, that of addiction, please see below.

 A soul midwife is a compassionate friend, an end of life companion, for anyone preparing for and going through the dying process, and this includes families and friends.
 It includes grief and loss support too.
 This work is varied and profound; it involves visits, support, deep listening, and publicly raising end of life awareness through the A Graceful Death exhibition and various workshops in the community, read more about soul midwifery.

-The A Graceful Death exhibition is a wonderful combination of both soul midwifery and art.
+The A Graceful Death exhibition is a combination of both soul midwifery and art.
 It is a collection of more than 50 paintings, including portraits of and interviews with people who are facing the end of their life.
-I worked with the dying for over six years to paint their portraits and ask them to speak about what was happening to them.
+I worked with the dying for over eight years to paint their portraits and ask them to speak about what was happening to them.
 I asked two questions, Who are you and What do you want to say?
-A Graceful Death tours the country promoting end of life awareness and hosting workshops, talks and discussions within the exhibition, you can view images from the exhibitions here.
+A Graceful Death shows all around the country promoting end of life awareness and hosting workshops, talks and discussions within the exhibition, you can view images from the exhibitions here.